rockandska/fzf-obc/docs/user_config_general.md

-Default fzf-obc configuration could be customize by settings some environment variables with your own needs and are describe bellow.
+Default fzf-obc configuration could be customized by settings some environment variables with your own needs and are described below.
 Those environment variables could be set per directory if needed by using [direnv](https://direnv.net/) for example.